cthit/misc/README.md

-_pushover-github.rb_   | Script for parsing and pushing GitHub events to Pushover _quote.py_   | Script grabbing latest quote of the day from http://www.quotationspage.com/ _generate-ldapdiff_ | Script for creating ldap diff files easier
+_pushover-github.rb_   | Script for parsing and pushing GitHub events to Pushover _quote.py_   | Script grabbing latest quote of the day from http://www.quotationspage.com/ _generate-ldapdiff_ | Script for creating ldap diff files easier _add-issue-labels.sh | Adds our standard issue labels 'low', 'medium' and 'high' to labels on GitHub _setup_github_irc_hook.sh | Setup IRC hook for repo to push notice messages to IRC.
+See file for config details

 ## Miscellany